-Bialty automatically adds ALT TEXTs to your images from page/article/product titles (with Woocommerce for online store) or Yoast’s Focus Keywords, separately or combined (depending on your needs).
-BIALTY also allows, via a Post META Box, manual customisation on your pages, with the use of ALT TEXTs other than those used with Yoast or page titles.
+Bialty automatically adds ALT TEXTs to your images from page/article/product titles (with Woocommerce for online shops) or Yoast’s Focus Keywords, either separately or combined (depending on your needs).
+BIALTY also allows, through a Post META Box, manual customization on your pages, using ALT TEXTs different from those used with Yoast or Rank Math or page titles.

-BIALTY works in automatic mode.
-Once installed, it will be active on all pages of your site, retroactively and for future content.
-You no longer have to think about your Alt Texts.
+BIALTY operates in automatic mode.
+Once installed, it will be active on all pages of your site, both retroactively and for future content.
+You no longer need to worry about your Alt Texts.

 SUPPORTED IN 6 LANGUAGES

 BIALTY plugins are translated and available in: English, French – Français, Russian –Руссɤɢɣ, Portuguese – Português, Spanish – Español, German – Deutsch

 Why should you optimize your image Alt Texts?
 Because more than 20% of search queries are made on Google Images.
 Check here

 Alternate text (Alt text) is a text description that can be added to an image’s HTML tag on a web page.
 It is used when the image on the web page cannot be displayed, in which case the Alt text is shown instead.
 It is also displayed when a user hovers over the image.

 Unfortunately, the ALT attribute is a critical step that is often overlooked.